enpasos/poc1/README.md

 # proof of concept

-Closing DJL resource automatically when no more used.
+The DJL resource is automatically closed when it is no longer in use.

 ## build